 More usable data to prevent patient leakage.

-Nearly half of U.S. healthcare organizations estimate that patient referral leakage costs 10% of their annual revenue, yet almost a quarter also say they don’t track leakage.
+Nearly half of U.S. healthcare organizations estimate that referral leakage costs 10% of their annual revenue, yet almost a quarter also say they don’t track leakage.
 Doing so in the EMR is difficult and often requires custom programming to get meaningful reports.

 ReferWell tracks all referrals initiated, so you know when a doctor refers in- and out-of-network, and the system generates a list of in-network options for each insurer.
-You will get a clearer picture of provider behavior and see lower referral leakage as a result.
+You will get a clearer picture of provider behavior and see lower patient leakage as a result.